Date of Adoption: 04/15/2017

 When this developmental level is reached, then additional developmentally appropriate supports will be added to the students IRSP and Safety Plan that facilitate positive relationships with staff and peers and continue facilitating the student’s sense of self and self-esteem while continuing to access Soaring Eagle Academy’s educational and social programming and the student’s IEP.

-In the event that a student’s dysregulation results in behaviors that present an imminent danger of serious physical harm to the student or to others and other less restrictive and intrusive interventions have failed, and so long as no medical contraindication exists to the student, procedures are in place for implementation of safe emergency intervention techniques to protect the safety of everyone involved through the Mandt System.
-The Mandt System is a comprehensive, integrated approach to preventing, de-escalating, and if necessary, intervening when the behavior of an individual poses a threat of harm to themselves and/or others.
-The focus of The Mandt System is on building healthy relationships between all the stakeholders in human service settings in order to facilitate the development of an organizational culture that provides the emotional, psychological, and physical safety.
+In the event that a student’s dysregulation results in behaviors that present an imminent danger of serious physical harm to the student or to others and other less restrictive and intrusive interventions have failed, and so long as no medical contraindication exists to the student, procedures are in place for implementation of safe emergency intervention techniques to protect the safety of everyone involved through Safety-Care®.
+Safety-Care® provides the skills and competencies necessary to effectively prevent, minimize, and manage behavioral challenges with dignity, safety, and the possibility of change.
+The Safety-Care® core curriculum is presented in a least to most restrictive format designed to provide staff with skills for prevention, minimization, and management of dangerous or challenging behaviors.
+It is a comprehensive, integrated approach to preventing, de-escalating, and if necessary, intervening when the behavior of an individual poses a threat of harm to themselves and/or others.

 Informed Consent: